-Fee paying places are available in a number of postgraduate coursework courses and are offered to Australian and New Zealand citizens, permanent residents and permanent humanitarian visa holders.
+Fee-paying places are available in a number of postgraduate coursework courses and are offered to Australian citizens, holders of an Australian permanent visa, and New Zealand citizens.

 At Flinders University, a full-time student is expected to complete 36 units of study each year.
 This typically equates to enrolling in 4 topics per semester (8 topics per year), as most topics are worth 4.5 units each.

 To calculate the cost of each topic, multiply the fee per unit for the relevant topic code by the number of units for the topic.
 See the Postgraduate Coursework Tuition Fee calculator for more information.

 Australian citizens, Australian permanent humanitarian visa holders, and some New Zealand citizens who have been long-term residents of Australia since childhood and meet particular eligibility criteria (see the Study Assist website for details) are eligible to defer fees via FEE-HELP.
 FEE-HELP may be used to defer part or all of the fee-paying tuition fees each semester by completing a Request for FEE-HELP assistance form during enrolment before the census date.

 New Zealand citizens and and Australian permanent residents, other than Australian permanent humanitarian visa holders, are not eligible to defer fees, and must pay tuition fees upfront each semester.